 - Explain exactly how you’ll be using the funds, which will gain your donors’ trust.
 You can list the budget you created for added transparency.

 - Don’t make your story too long, but ensure it’s at least 400 words, as the length of your fundraiser description can influence donations.

-Our comprehensive fundraiser story guide offers more detailed tips on crafting a compelling story for your fundraiser.
+Our comprehensive crowdfunding story guide offers more detailed tips on crafting a compelling story for your fundraiser.

 How to promote your fundraiser